Policies that relate to you

 Total amount charged

-Theatre date(s), item numbers and the amount for each service
+Theatre date(s), item numbers, qty and the amount for each service including theatre band(s) if applicable.

 ICD-10-AM codes must be assigned by a clinical coder and be based on documentation in the medical record.